 Much of the world has condemned China’s detention of Uighurs in Xinjiang.
 The UN human rights chief and other UN officials have demanded access to the camps.
 The European Union has called on China to respect religious freedom and change its policies in Xinjiang.
 And human rights organizations have urged China to immediately shut down the camps and answer questions about disappeared Uighurs.

 Notably silent are many Muslim nations.
 Prioritizing their economic ties and strategic relationships with China, many governments have ignored the human rights abuses.
 In July 2019, after a group of mostly European countries—and no Muslim-majority countries—signed a letter to the UN human rights chief condemning China’s actions in Xinjiang, more than three dozen states, including Pakistan and Saudi Arabia, signed their own letter [PDF] praising China’s “remarkable achievements” in human rights and its “counterterrorism” efforts in Xinjiang.
-Earlier that year, Turkey became the only Muslim-majority country to voice concern when its foreign minister called on China to ensure “the full protection of the cultural identities of the Uighurs and other Muslims” during a UN Human Rights Council session.
+Earlier in 2019, Turkey became the only Muslim-majority country to voice concern when its foreign minister called on China to ensure “the full protection of the cultural identities of the Uighurs and other Muslims” during a UN Human Rights Council session.